Your sneakers are polluting the planet. Here are 7 greener alternatives

 Price: $125 for adult, $55 for kids

 Rothy’s is known for its women’s ballet flats whose upper and sole is made from fibers derived from recycled water bottles.
 Last year, the company made its first foray into a slide-on sneaker, which it now makes for both women ($125) and children ($55).
 Rothy’s stands out for its eco-friendly manufacturing techniques.
 Since the company launched in 2016, it has repurposed 30 million water bottles to create the fabric upper.
-And the company owns its own factories and manufacturing equipment, which 3D-prints the fabric, cutting the material to fit each individual sneaker so that no material is wasted.
+And the company owns its own factories and manufacturing equipment, which 3D-knits the fabric, cutting the material to fit each individual sneaker so that no material is wasted.

 Many women have flocked to the shoes because they are comfortable and practical.
 The stretchy fabric exterior hugs the foot, and the shoes are machine-washable.
 One note: The brand’s aesthetic is more feminine than many other gender-neutral brands on this list.
 It comes in a slimmer silhouette, and in a more feminine colors and patterns, from pinks to snakeskins.